mgoellnitz/trackdown/README.md

 commit message online for every commit.
 To use this facility place a prefix in the config file where hash of a commit can be appended to for a valid link for that commit.

+## Username for assignments

+To allow to work with the user assignment of tickets, the name as used in the issue collection file can be added here, so that listing of tickets for the current user is possible.

+The assignment will no automatically added to the ticket if that user uses a commit message related to a ticket, but just the progress flag will be set.

 # Installation